pranav-sangani/Personal-Website/README.md

 # About
 I created this website with React to mimic the first operating system that I ever used - Windows XP.
-There are links to my resume, github, linkedin as well as one of my favorite puzzles, classic MS Paint, Spider Solitaire and minesweeper( both of which I have spent hours on hours playing as a child).
+There are links to my resume, GitHub, LinkedIn, one of my favorite puzzles, classic MS Paint, Spider Solitaire, and Minesweeper( both of which I have spent hours on hours playing as a child).
 Building this website was a ton of fun and made me very nostalgic - hope you enjoy it as much as I do!